Mewa Paag Recipe for Janmashtami | How to make Panch Mewa Paag with dry fruits, dry coconut and lotus seeds/phool makhana

 - Take out once it gets light brown.

-- Once all the nuts ad seeds cool down, coarsely crush the nuts.
+- Once all the nuts and seeds cool down, coarsely crush the nuts.
 Use mortar pestle or your food processor.

-- In the same pan now add sugar, add about ?
-Cup water.
+- In the same pan now add sugar, add water.1 Cup Sugar, ½ Cup Water

 - Make sugar syrup of 1 string consistency.